Mapple: A Domain-Specific Language for Mapping Distributed Programs: Design Goals and Non-Goals

-To support this, we introduce explicit, modular abstractions and transformation primitives that make such decisions directly programmable and easy to change.
-For example, \CodeIn{block2d} specifies loop distribution, \CodeIn{Region} and \CodeIn{Layout} control data placement and layout, \CodeIn{GarbageCollect} handles memory management, and \CodeIn{Backpressure} guides scheduling.
-As shown in \Cref{fig:mappercompare}, this approach achieves the same functionality as the C++ implementation but with significantly less code and greater clarity.
-We comprehensively quantify the reduction of code sizes in \Cref{sec:result:locreduction}.
+Our goal is to provide a high-level programming interface that abstracts away the complexities of the underlying runtime, allowing users to focus on mapping logic rather than system internals.
+Specifically, \name{} enables users to place tasks across distributed machines, determine where data resides in memory, control data layout, manage garbage collection, and make scheduling decisions.
+We introduce abstractions and transformation primitives that make such decisions directly programmable and easy to change.
+For example, \CodeIn{block2d} specifies task space distribution, \CodeIn{Region} and \CodeIn{Layout} control data placement and layout, \CodeIn{GarbageCollect} handles memory management, and \CodeIn{Backpressure} guides scheduling.
+The \name{} mapper in \Cref{fig:mappercompare} achieves the same functionality as the C++ implementation from prior work~\cite{yadav2022distal} but with significantly less code and greater clarity.
+We quantify the reduction in code size in \Cref{sec:result:locreduction}.

-Moreover, our design enables systematic exploration of different mapping strategies.
-Programmers can easily experiment with different mappers, often outperforming hand-tuned C++ mappers. \Cref{fig:dslmapper} presents only a subset of \name{}'s features.
-We present the full features of \name{} in \Cref{subsec:fullfeature} and demonstrate its impact on performance tuning in \Cref{sec:result:performance}.